 10 Crazy Laws In New York That Will Leave You Scratching Your Head In Wonder

-If you look into it, most every state has some oddball laws that will have you wondering how they even came into existence.
+If you look into it, almost every state has some oddball laws that will have you wondering how they even came into existence.
 The Empire State is no exception.
-Read on to see what crazy laws in New York you may be guilty of having broken!
+Read on to see what weird laws in New York you may be guilty of having broken!

 You'll be surprised to learn this is actually illegal in several states!
 Why would anyone even want to buy it?
 Apparently, it isn't unheard of to make or stuff clothing out of domestic cat or dog hair.
 Animal hair is sometimes used industrially to clean up oil spills.
 Just don't sell "fur, skin, hair, or flesh of a domestic dog or cat" in New York and you'll be fine.

-Like most of the laws on this list, it's questionable as to whether you'd actually be cited for this one.
+Like most of the crazy laws in New York on this list, it's questionable as to whether you'd actually be cited for this one.
 Apparently, it's thought that smelly slippers might attract rats and other vermin.
+Or maybe just buy a new pair of slippers if you don't want to break this funny law in New York?

 This law was originally enacted to protect carnival workers.